lmns-solutions/arduino-interactive-lessons/esp32/led-fade.md

 #### Step 4: Write the fade loop()

-And the fade `loop()` is almost the exact same as the original fade loop (from [here](../arduino/led-fade.md)); however, we are now using `ledcWrite` to change the duty cycle of a given channel rather than `analogWrite` to change the duty cycle on a given pin.
+And the fade `loop()` is almost the exact same as the original fade loop (from {% include tlink.html id='arduino-led-fade' text='here' %}); however, we are now using `ledcWrite` to change the duty cycle of a given channel rather than `analogWrite` to change the duty cycle on a given pin.

 {% highlight C %}
 void loop() {